Game Preview: Bears at Americans, 7:05 p.m.

 Hershey Bears News Release

-(Rochester, NY) - The Hershey Bears continue the 2025-26 season, presented by Penn State Health, as they begin a three-game swing through the Empire State, playing their first of two games this week against the Rochester Americans.
+(Rochester, NY) - The Hershey Bears continue the 2025-26 season, presented by Penn State Health, as they play their second of two games this week against the Rochester Americans after earning a 3-1 victory over Rochester on Wednesday.
+Following tonight's battle with the Americans, the Bears will remain in the Empire State, continuing on to Utica for a Saturday matchup with the Comets.

 Broadcast Information